polsys/ennemi/docs/what-is-entropy.md

 1, \ldots, 255, &\text{with probability} \frac{1}{510},
 \end{cases}
 $$
-the entropy is 5 bits.
+the entropy is about 5 bits.
 This is because in half of the cases, the variable can be expressed with just one bit: $0$.
-In the rest of the cases, nine bits are necessary: a $1$ for distinction from the first case, and eight bits for encoding the value.
+In the rest of the cases, we can use nine bits: a $1$ for distinction from the first case, followed by eight bits that encode the value.
+On average, we thus need $1 \cdot \frac 1 2 + 9 \cdot \frac 1 2 = 5$ bits.
-(This is a simplification; the real value is slightly smaller.)
+(This is a simplification; the real entropy computed below is slightly smaller.)

 This is how data compression works.
 A file can be compressed down to as many bits as it has entropy.